 So, we've got a C++ source file that we can compile, but it is still not very useful.
-We have to build software that runs on a robot and performs the complex task of solving a maze.
+We have to build software that runs on a robot and can perform a complex task.
 Starting from scratch would take a lot of time, but fortunately a lot is already provided!
 Actually it was already secretly sitting on your computer, being installed by the install script.
 This software that is provided is not something that is runnable on its own, but a set of functions and C++ classes that we can use in our own project.
 Such a set of reusable software parts is called a software library.
 Now, we have to include this installed library in the project.